 - Blond dulcey chocolate is available at Valrhona’s online shop, or on Amazon.
 In a pinch, you can make your own by roasting your own white chocolate!
 Food52 has great instructions on how to do so, and of course, if you buy Stella’s book, she’s got a recipe on how to do it too.
 You can also use traditional white chocolate in this recipe (and it’ll still be tasty, I promise!), but know that your blondies won’t be as butterscotchy as mine if you do.

-- 1 1/4 cups (7 ounces) Valrhona Blond Dulcey chocolate (see baker’s notes for sources)
+- 1 ¼ cups (7 ounces or 198 grams) Valrhona Blond Dulcey chocolate (see baker's notes for sources)

-- 2 cups (16 ounces) light brown sugar, tightly packed
+- 2 cups tightly packed (16 ounces or 454 grams) light brown sugar

 - 1 tablespoon pure vanilla extract